Two performances remain in 2015 Celebrated Speakers Series.

 VIP Tickets...
-Have you considered becoming a VIP Ticket Holder?
-You'll enjoy preferred seating in a reserved section, preferred parking, and invitations to attend a private, catered VIP reception with each speaker.
+Have you considered becoming a VIP Subscriber?
+You'll enjoy preferred seating in a reserved section, preferred parking, and invitations to attend a private, catered VIP reception with the speaker.
 Only a limited number of VIP tickets are available for each performance.
-(In some cases, they may have already sold out.).
-So reply now!
+Typically, these tickets sell out early, so reply now!
 See the details in the brochure.

 Patrons...
 Also, you might enjoy becoming an Emerson Center Patron.
 Each year, our Patrons are invited to vote for their favorite speakers for upcoming seasons.
 Their guidance is invaluable as we work to recruit speakers.
 Plus, Patrons are recognized in our program books.
 Become a Patron by making a $100 (or more) tax-deductible donation.
 Again, find details in the brochure.

-More than just humming, there will be picking and strumming and singing and drumming and a whole lot more as three memorable concert performers appear center-stage at the Emerson Center in 2015.
-Series tickets are already on sale, and choice seats are now available for this "Masters of Music" Series.
+More than just humming, there will be picking and strumming and singing and drumming and a whole lot more as these memorable concert performers appear center-stage at the Emerson Center in 2015.
+Already, we enjoyed folk singer Livingston Taylor's Valentinue's Day appearance.
+Now. choice seats are still available for the final two programs in this "Masters of Music" Series.

 Next up, we'll meet John Sebastian, the founder of The Lovin' Spoonful, who will perform on Saturday evening, March 14 at 7 p.m.
 An American singer, songwriter, guitarist and autoharpist, John was the cornerstone of The Spoonful, a band inducted into the Rock and Roll Hall of Fame in 2000 and the Songwriters Hall of Fame in 2008.
 The Lovin' Spoonful became part of the American response to the British Invasion and was noted for such folk-flavored hits as "Darlin Be Home Soon," "Do You Believe in Magic," "Summer in the City," "Daydream," "Nashville Cats," "Did You Ever Have to Make Up Your Mind?," "Six O'Clock," "You Didn't Have to Be So Nice" and "Younger Girl."
 Sebastian is not only a master musician, writer and performer he remains one of the best ambassadors American music has ever had.